Enter Bird's Name in Search Box:

 There are many types of parakeets seen in North America.
-Some are becoming quite common, such as the Mitred Parakeet seen in Miami, Florida or the Green Parakeet found in McAllen, Texas.
+Some are becoming quite common, such as the Mitred Parakeet that is seen in Miami, Florida or the Green Parakeet found in McAllen, Texas.
 Today parakeets are found throughout California, Arizona, Texas, Florida and some are even found in New York City.
-These bird species are social in nature, where you find one, there are probably more.
+These bird species are social in nature, where you find one there are probably more.
 These birds are more often heard than seen.
-Because of their nature, they tend to stay hidden in the leaves of the large trees, camouflaged by their green plumage.
+By nature they tend to stay hidden in the leaves of large trees and are camouflaged by their green plumage.

 Parakeets that may be seen in North America are the Black-hooded Parakeet, Blossom-headed Parakeet, Blue-crowned Parakeet, Dusky-headed Parakeet,Green Parakeet, Hispaniolan Parakeet, Mitred Parakeet, Monk Parakeet, Orange-chinned Parakeet, Red-masked Parakeet, Rose-ringed Parakeet, White-winged Parakeet and Yellow-chevroned Parakeet.
 None of these birds are native to North America and the Carolina Parakeet was the only native bird to the continent but it became extinct, because of overhunting, at the turn of the 20th century.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.